By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If you are really convinced that they want to harm you, think about how to change or end this relationship.

-People who survive fights and go on to have good stronger relationship make frequent repair efforts.
+People who survive fights and go on to have good stronger relationships make frequent repair efforts.
 They apologize after a fight.
 They truly try to change and avoid unnecessary conflict.
 When there has been damage done they can apologize and try to make things better in the future.

-Happy couples have fewer fights, have more positive interactions and make frequent efforts to repair any damage to that relationship as soon as possible.
+Happy couples have fewer fights, have more positive interactions, and make frequent efforts to repair any damage to that relationship as soon as possible.